jeesung-ahn/jeesung-ahn.github.io/index.md

 <h2 class="h1" style="color: rgb(0,0,0)" id="about">About Me </h2>

+-- ALL WORK IN PROGRESS TO BE UPDATED -- DEC 13th 2022

 I am a Ph.D. candidate in the [Department of Psychology](https://psychology.sas.upenn.edu)at the University of Pennsylvania.
 I am working with [Emily Falk](https://www.asc.upenn.edu/people/faculty/emily-falk-phd) at the [Communication Neuroscience Lab](https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab), graduating May 2024 (expected).

 My current research mainly revolves around two topics: